JamesKibathi/BankIntegrationIPN/README.md

    After all the services are up navigate to `localhost:5000/swagger/index.html`.
-   SwaggerUI is used for the gateway service documentation with request and response examples, here you can start interacting with the system.
+   SwaggerUI is used in this web service documentation with request and response examples, here you can start interacting with the system.

    ![API Documentation](endpoints_swagger.png)